basiliqio/basiliq/README.md

 Notice the lack of id in the request.

-Also, in the response, the fields that were not included are set to their default
+Also, in the response, the fields that were not specified are set to their default

 ```http
 POST /public__peoples HTTP/1.1